 4. Reduce Your Taxable Income

-Since your capital gains rate is based on your income, general tax-saving strategies can help you qualify for a lower capital gains rate.
+Since your short-term capital gains rate is based on your income, general tax-saving strategies can help you qualify for a lower capital gains rate.
 Maximizing your deductions and credits before you file your tax return is a good strategy.
 For instance, donate cash or goods to charity and take care of expensive medical procedures before the year’s end.

 Capital Gains Savings When Selling Your Home